top of page

 Nueroaesthetics:

-Neuroaesthetics is the study of how our brains respond to beauty and design, exploring the connection between our environment and emotional well-being.
+Neuroaesthetics is the study of how our brains respond to our environment through our senses, exploring the connection between how we experience the physical world and emotional well-being.
 In interior design, this field can be harnessed to create spaces that evoke positive emotional responses, enhance mood, and reduce stress.
-By understanding how elements like color, texture, and spatial arrangement & biofilic design impact the brain, we can design interiors that not only meet functional needs but also promote mental and emotional well-being, making every space a nurturing environment.
+By understanding how elements like color, texture, pattern and spatial arrangement & biofilic design impact the brain, we can design interiors that not only meet functional needs but also promote mental and emotional well-being which flows through to our physical health, making every space a nurturing environment.

 Health & Fitness